Goof on the Roof: Production notes

 Goof on the Roof was filmed over the span of November 17–19, 1952.
 Serving as a remake, it draws inspiration from the films Hog Wild (1930) starring Laurel and Hardy, and Let Down Your Aerial (1949) starring Wally Vernon and Eddie Quillan.

-This marked the final original Stooge short authored by Clyde Bruckman.
+This marked the final original Stooge short authored by Clyde Bruckman; he was hired by The Abbott and Costello Show.
 However, Bruckman's name continued to be associated with subsequent productions, particularly in instances where reworked films integrated narratives he had contributed to.

 Following the conclusion of filming for Goof on the Roof, Shemp Howard experienced a stroke within a fortnight.
 Despite this setback, he underwent a swift recovery, allowing him to actively participate in the production of the Stooges' subsequent film, Income Tax Sappy which commenced in April 1953.